Claude Code Plugins

 • Be specific, not vague

-2. Test Minimally
+2. Test minimally

-• Make the SMALLEST possible change to test hypothesis
+• Make SMALLEST possible change

 • Change ONE variable at a time

-3. Verify Before Continuing
+3. Verify results

 • Did it work? → Hypothesis CONFIRMED, proceed to Phase 4